-Sec. of the structure.
+Sec.of the structure.

 (1) Items requiring review by the commission at a hearing.
 Partial demolition 22-52.
 Items considered to be de minimis.
-Notwithstanding the provisions of Sections 22-53 and 22-54, the commissioner may issue a demolition permit without commission review if, after consultation with commission staff, the commissioner determines that the plans do not involve removal of any architecturally significant features which would alter the massing of the existing structure including, but not and are limited to the following items:
+Notwithstanding the provisions of Sections 22-53 and 22-54, the commissioner may issue a demolition permit without commission review if, after consultation with commission staff, the commissioner determines that the plans do not involve removal of any architecturally significant features which would alter the massing of the existing structure including, but not and are limited to the following items.:

-- a) Additions or ells determined to be architecturally significant by commission or commission staff. - b) Roofs, including flat roofs, determined to be architecturally significant by commission or commission staff. - e) Porches determined to be architecturally significant by commission or commission staff, except Removal of open decks, staircases, porches and entryways, which are excluded from review. - d) Removal or envelopment by subsequent additions of 50% or more of any single exterior wall surface.
-Each wall is calculated by square footage individually. - e) Demolition of any architectural detail determined to be architecturally significant by commission or commission staff. - i) Brackets - ii) Crown molding - iii) Porch columns and railings - iv) Bay windows - v) Dormers - vi) Chimneys - (2) Items requiring review by the commission that may be reviewed and approved by commission staff without a hearing if plans indicate

-- a) Removal or alteration of the roof structure. - b) Repair or replacement of existing and original porches with similar materials to match existing. c) Demolition or construction of additions or alterations not visible from a public way. - d) Removal or envelopment by subsequent additions of 50% to 100% of any single exterior wall surface.
+- a) Additions or ells determined to be architecturally significant by commission or commission staff. - b) Roofs, including flat roofs, determined to be architecturally significant by commission or commission staff. - c) Porches determined to be architecturally significant by commission or commission staff, except Removal of open decks, staircases, porches and entryways, which are excluded from review. - d) Removal or envelopment by subsequent additions of 50% or more of any single exterior wall surface.
+Each wall is calculated by square footage individually. - e) Demolition of any architectural detail determined to be architecturally significant by commission or commission staff. - i) Brackets - ii) Crown molding - iii) Porch columns and railings - iv) Bay windows - v) Dormers - vi) Chimneys - (2) Items requiring review by the commission that may be reviewed and approved by commission staff without a hearing if plans indicate b) Repair or replacement of existing and original porches with similar materials to match existing. c) Demolition or construction of additions or alterations not visible from a public way.